PokemonHacker1337/HackedFlashGames/README.md

 13 Days After:
 Start with all guns, start with 1000000 of all ammo types, start with lots of supplies.
 (Note: Getting new weapons is bugged, so never assign a survivor to search for weapons and ammo).

+Abobo's Big Adventure:
+All unlockables available, all levels unlocked, lots of lives, fast rage regeneration (I cannot make a hack where rage is always available, or else it will softlock)

 Ace Gangster Taxi:
 Start with $999999, infinite nitro, upgrades unlocked.